JDatPNW/PLDC-80/README.md

-> PLDC-80 Dataset methodology repository.
-This repository contains all the materials required to download and build the PLDC-80 dataset for plant leaf disease classification benchmarking.
+> This repository contains all the materials required to download and build the PLDC-80 dataset for plant leaf disease classification benchmarking.
+PLDC-80 is a large scale plant leaf disease classification dataset for the trainig and benchmarking of deep learning models that combined 25 different plants.
+It is the combination of 9 open datasets, resulting in 80 classes and over 300,000 images after augmentation.
+The resulting dataset is also a hybrid condition dataset, offering various different training points for DL models.
 In this Readme file you can find a detailed step by step guide on how to create said PLDC-80 dataset with files that automate most of the process, with only few steps such as downloading, copying the right files into the right location and naming the folders accordingly to allows the code to function.
 To allow the code provided to work the steps need to be followec closely, since the code requires the specific names and directories to be used.
 If any of the steps fail or if you prefer to create the dataset, you can also do each step manually, by following the steps provided in the paper, the guide below, and by looking at the provided code.

 ## 1. Dataset list with Download links